 They’re always so formal and stuffy, right?
 Even though we spend a lot of time at work – that it feels like a second home, sometimes! – the thought of chatting to your teammates about life beyond work gossip can freak us out.

 Free drinks and food aren’t enough.
-With these office party ideas, you’ll be able to create an event everyone willu00c2u00a0wantu00c2u00a0to be at.
+With these office party ideas, you’re going to discover ways of creating an event everyone will want to be at.

 3 reasons why office parties usually suck